Michael Jackson: Posthumous releases and productions

 In 2012, in an attempt to end a family dispute, Jackson's brother Jermaine retracted his signature on a public letter criticizing executors of Jackson's estate and his mother's advisors over the legitimacy of his brother's will.
 T.J.
-Jackson, son of Tito Jackson, was given co-guardianship of Michael Jackson's children after false reports of Katherine Jackson going missing.
+Jackson, the son of Tito Jackson, was given co-guardianship of Michael Jackson's children after false reports of Katherine Jackson going missing.
 Xscape, an album of unreleased material, was released on May 13, 2014.
-A duet between Jackson and Justin Timberlake titled "Love Never Felt So Good" was released in 2014, making Jackson the first artist to have a top 10 single on the US Billboard Hot 100 in five different decades when the single reached number 9.
+The lead single, a duet between Jackson and Justin Timberlake, "Love Never Felt So Good", reached number 9 on the US Billboard Hot 100, making Jackson the first artist to have a top-10 single on the chart in five different decades.

-Later in 2014, Queen released a duet recorded with Jackson and Freddie Mercury in the 1980s.
+Later in 2014, Queen released a duet recorded with Jackson in the 1980s.
 A compilation album, Scream, was released on September 29, 2017.
 A jukebox musical, MJ the Musical, premiered on Broadway in 2022.
 Myles Frost won the 2022 Tony Award for Best Actor in a Musical for his portrayal of Jackson.
-On November 18, 2022, a 40th-anniversary edition reissue of Thriller was released.

-A biopic based on Jackson's life, Michael, is due to enter production through Lionsgate in 2023.
-It will be directed by Antoine Fuqua, produced by Graham King and written by John Logan.
-Jackson will be played by Jaafar Jackson, a son of Jackson's brother Jermaine.
+On November 18, 2022, Epic released a 40th-anniversary edition reissue of Thriller.
+A biographical film based on Jackson's life, Michael, directed by Antoine Fuqua, is scheduled for release in April 2026.
+Jackson is played by his nephew Jaafar Jackson.
 Deadline Hollywood reported that the film "will not shy away from the controversies of Jackson's life".
+Since Jackson's death, his estate has grossed $2 billion in ticket revenue from MJ the Musical, Michael Jackson's This Is It and two Cirque du Soleil productions.